Smart Lock Audio Recognition

 1. Connect to your device

-SensiML DCL User Interface Device Connect
+SensiML Data Studio User Interface Device Connect

 1. Connect to the Knowledge Pack you created above.